Ferrari’s Charles Leclerc out of Monaco GP after taking pole

 All drivers effectively moved up a place, with world champion Lewis Hamilton starting sixth after qualifying a lowly seventh.

-In a dramatic qualifying on Saturday, Leclerc won the first pole for Ferrari since 2019 despite crashing and also became the first driver from Monaco to take pole here.
+In a dramatic qualifying session on Saturday, Leclerc won the first pole for Ferrari since 2019 despite crashing and also became the first driver from Monaco to take pole here.

-Prince Albert, whose hilltop palace overlooks the track and who is close to Leclerc, attended the race.
+Prince Albert, whose hilltop palace overlooks the track and who is close to Leclerc, attended the race and gave Leclerc a consoling hug.

 Fans returned, but in small numbers and many hoisted flags and banners in support of Leclerc.

 Before the race, the 23-year-old waved at what he calls his “neighbors” as they leaned out of windows and brandished red-and-white Monaco flags.